 What you should know before registering

 Attendance is required for all 11 hours of the training.
 If you are not able to attend the entire training, please do not register.
 Lunch is provided for full-day training.
-There is a nominal $10 fee for the training, which covers the cost of the materials for the training.
+There is a nominal $10 fee for the training for residents of Berks County ($100 for non-residents), which covers the cost of the materials for the training.
 The Wyomissing Foundation and United Way of Berks County cover the balance of the cost.
 After the training, if you are not already connected with an organization that offers ESL classes, you will work with the English Forward Coordinator to be placed in an existing program as a volunteer instructor.

 Thank you to the United Way of Berks County and the Wyomissing Foundation for assisting with the underwriting of $10.00 per person toward the cost of the training